Turtle Facts for Kids (Shells, Habitats, and Life Cycles)

 Turtles have diverse diets that vary by species, habitat, and age.
 Here’s a closer look at what turtles eat:

-Herbivores: Some turtles, like the Eastern box turtle, primarily eat plants.
+Some turtles, like the Eastern box turtle, primarily eat plants.
 Their diet includes leafy greens, vegetables, fruits, and flowers.

-Omnivores: Many turtles are omnivores, meaning they eat both plants and animals.
+Many turtles are omnivores, meaning they eat both plants and animals.
 The red-eared slider is an omnivore that enjoys aquatic plants, insects, and small fish.
 This flexibility allows it to thrive in different environments.

-Aquatic Turtles: Turtles that live in water, such as the painted turtle, feed on aquatic vegetation, algae, and small invertebrates.
+Turtles that live in water, such as the painted turtle, feed on aquatic vegetation, algae, and small invertebrates.
 They are often seen foraging on the pond or river bottoms.

-Diet Changes: A turtle’s diet can change with age.
+A turtle’s diet can change with age.
 For example, young turtles may eat more animal protein to help them grow, while adults may consume more plants.

 Turtles in Your Backyard